 Again you need to grab cat-naps as you can so that you are as rested as possible before baby arrives.
 In a way it is nature preparing us for the nights ahead while baby is small and needs feeding.

 Some tips to keep in mind.
 Coffee is a stimulant and a diuretic.
 More than 1 cup a day is not recommended in pregnancy.
 Caffeine passes freely across the placenta.

 If you have been diagnosed with anaemia in pregnancy and advised to go on iron, there is a great natural iron product recommended to me by my midwife which is non constipating.
 Spatone is 100% natural from naturally iron rich mineral water, is widely available and comes in sachets.
 Another great iron supplement product is Floradex liquid iron which is also non constipating.

 The due date is worked out by adding 40 weeks to the date of the first day of your last period (if it is known).
 This is based on a women who has a 28 day menstrual cycle.
 However if you have a 26 day cycle then your due date is before 40 weeks, and if you have 30 day cycle then your due date is after 40 weeks.
 This can add or subtract a few days to the due date.
-You are full term officially at 38 weeks.
-First babies can often take longer than 40 weeks too.
-Very few woman actually go on their due date so don’t get disheartened if you are technically overdue.
+You are full term officially at 38 weeks – 42 weeks.
+First babies can often take longer than 40 weeks.
+Very few woman actually go on their due date so don’t get disheartened if you are overdue which is 42 weeks +1 day according to our National Maternity Hospital in Holles Street.
+Hospitals vary on this, who knew!
 Is there any other physical reason such as your partner being called away or your family support being unavailable in the following week?
 Sometimes things like that can affect us and causes baby to make a no show!

 To Breastfeed Or Not